arisfanjul/CovEffectinROCcurves/README.md

 # CovEffectinROCcurves
-Code in R for the methodology proposed in the paper "A new test for assessing the covariate effect in ROC curves"
+Supplementary material for the paper "A new test for assessing the covariate effect in ROC curves"